wu-lee/rushkoff-archive/docs/_articles/looking-for-god-in-the-gutter.md

 Yes, it was a gimmick of sorts, through which I could create characters who lived beyond the story yet still had a stake in what went on.
 But it was also meant to reveal the power of the medium and its particular relationship to religious narrative.

- . f h:"t in aware-

-h b · gs consists o as 11 ' Religious experience, for uman em ' d .
-1 from the mun ane to

-ness from the particular to the umversa - . . . f h moment to the mfimte. the mythic or, even more precisely, rom t e

-Religion attempts to codify and transmit the eternal to creatures who

-are (at least for the time being) trapped in the present.
-It means to

-make human beings who are trapped within panels aware of the gutter

-beyond - even for just a fleeting moment, in the obscure shadows of

-inference.
+Religious experience, for human beings, consists of a shift in awareness from the particular to the universal--from the mundane to the mythic or, even more precisely, from the moment to the infinite.
+Religion attempts to codify and transmit the eternal to creatures who are (at least for the time being) trapped in the present.
+It means to make human beings who are trapped within panels aware of the gutter beyond--even for just a fleeting moment, in the obscure shadows of inference.

-And this is what attracts so many writers to comics as the ideal medium

-through which to express their own immortal intimations.
-The panels

-are winks: building blocks that, in themselves, may not amount to more

-than any other storytelling device, but collectively create a multidimen-

-sional rendering.
-Once they lock into place in the mind of the reader ' they assemble, like a Kabbalistic Tree or I Ching sequence, into an

-informational matrix of a higher order than can be put into wo d r s.
+And this is what attracts so many writers to comics as the ideal medium through which to express their own immortal intimations.
+The panels are winks: building blocks that, in themselves, may not amount to more than any other storytelling device, but collectively create a multidimensional rendering.
+Once they lock into place in the mind of the reader, they assemble, like a Kabbalistic Tree or I Ching sequence, into an informational matrix of a higher order than can be put into words.

-The scholars represented in this book recognize this unique ab')' f . . . l d I 1ty o comICs to commumcate, s1mu ate, an perhaps even actual' 1ze transcen-

-dence.
-All you have to do to understand them is get over th f

-God is less likely to be found in a sacred text than in th e act that
+The scholars represented in this book recognize this unique ability of comics to communicate, simulate, and perhaps even actualize transcendence.
+All you have to do to understand them is get over the fact that God is less likely to be found in a sacred text than in the gutter.

-e gutter.